Jaimilit/beyond-the-barbell/README.md

 # Wireframes

 Balsamiq Wireframes were used to create the basic layout of the project.
-The wireframes pages can be seen below:
+The WireFrames pages can be seen below:

 Homepage:
 ![wireframes-homepage](./media/wfhomepage.png)